uyuni-project/sumaform/TROUBLESHOOTING.md

 ```

 A simple solution is to create a symbolic link pointing to the `salt` directory on top level of the sumaform files tree.
 Create this symlink in your current directory.

-## Q: Why do I get a "lookup: lookup failed to find '3-stable'" error?

-The error means that there is no such version as "3-stable" for the desired resource.
-Specifically, all SUSE Manager 3.0 versions have been renamed to get a `3.0-` prefix instead of the old `3-` one to avoid confusion with 3.1, moreover `stable` has been replaced by `released` to take into account beta versions.

-In this specific example, use `3.0-released` instead of `3-stable`.
-In other cases, please check the `variables.tf` file of the module you want to use.

 ## Q: how do I re-apply the Salt state that was used to provision the machine?